 The duration is 2 years (4 semesters).

 Applications are to be submitted by August 31.
-Audition examinations usually take place on the second half of June.
+Audition examinations usually take place in September.

 The requirements for being admitted to the course are: